 How to ease sea sickness symptoms

-Although there isn’t a seasickness cure, there are a few ways to minimise the symptoms of sea sickness, such as:
+Although there isn’t a seasickness cure, there are a few ways to minimise the symptoms of sea sickness.

 - Sea sickness tablets or bands – sea sickness tablets block the signal to the brain that causes nausea.
 They should be taken 1-2 hours before a transport for optimum effect.

 - Ginger tea or tablets – ginger is known to soothe the stomach and help reduce bloating.
 It can be sipped as a fizzy drink or swallowed in tablet form, which some may find helpful in reducing motion sickness.